 International companies are entitled to do business internationally and may not carry out trade or business within the UAE, or any free zone.

 International companies are generally allowed to carry out activities such as international trade, overseas consulting and advisement, international professional services, holding company, hold intangible assets, investment, and joint investment company, intermediary brokers, overseas property owning, shipping and ship management.

 Any activity related to banking, insurance, assurance, reinsurance, fund management, collective investment schemes, trust management or trusteeship, is strictly prohibited.

-As they are considered non-residents for tax purposes, they cannot benefit from UAE tax treaties.
+As they are considered non-residents, they cannot benefit from UAE tax treaties.
 However, they are usually authorized to own shares of FZ or local companies, or even establish a branch onshore.

-An international company in the UAE is a powerful instrument for international trade, asset protection and wealth management.
+An international company in the UAE is an instrument for international trade, asset protection and wealth management.